The Spunky Curl Logo

 Sculpture Museum

+Stela A portrays the 13th dynastic ruler, Uaxaclajuun Ub'aah K'awiil, carrying a two-headed serpent bar which is symbolically giving birth to sun deities.
+Serpents adorn his headdress while small figures crouch next to his feet.
 Altar Q, originally located at the base of Temple 16, shows the succession of Copán's 16 dynastic kings.
 Each Maya ruler is sitting upon his own glyph.
-The founder of the dynasty, K'inich Yak K'uk' Mo' passes the scepter of power to Yax Pasaj Chan Yopaat, the last ruler of the dynasty.
+The founder of the dynasty, K'inich Yak K'uk' Mo', passes the scepter of power to Yax Pasaj Chan Yopaat, the last ruler of the dynasty.

 A true-to-scale replica of the Rosalila Temple is at the center of the museum.
-The temple represents a sacred mountain of creation and honors K'inich Yak K'uk' Mo' who is depicted as a winged deity on the lower levels.
+The temple represents the sacred mountain of creation and honors K'inich Yak K'uk' Mo' who is depicted as a winged deity on the lower levels.
 Maya constellations are painted on the corners of the roof crest.

 What to Expect Upon Arrival

-Copán Ruinas, named after the Maya site, is a pleasant town to base yourself to explore the archaeological ruins.
-A walking path leads straight to the complex, but tuk-tuks are available if you prefer a ride.
+Copán Ruinas, named after the Maya site, is a pleasant town to base yourself in to explore the archaeological ruins.
+A walking path leads straight to the main complex, but tuk tuks are available if you prefer a ride.
+A few placards are scattered throughout the site, but not enough to make it DIY friendly.
+Prepare ahead of time with insightful documentaries or articles.

-The complex is open every day, 8:00 AM-4:00 PM.
-Tickets are 360 HNL ($15 USD) per person.
-Tickets to the Sculpture Museum are 168 HNL ($7 USD) per person.
+The main complex is open every day, 8:00 AM-5:00 PM, and tickets cost 389 HNL ($15 USD) per person.
+Tickets to the Sculpture Museum cost 182 HNL ($7 USD) per person.
+Tickets to the Rosalila and Los Jaguares tunnels cost 389 HNL ($15 USD) per person.
 Cash and credit cards are accepted.
+You can hire English and Spanish speaking guides next to the ticket booth.

 Helpful Tips

-Crowds are not a problem at Copán so any time and day is perfect for a visit.
-Brad and I spent five hours touring the complex and museum.
+Crowds aren't a problem at Copán and any day/time is perfect for a visit.
+Brad and I spent five hours touring the main complex and museum.
 Same-day reentry is permitted.
+Copán is a small site with a variety of wildlife.
+Be on the lookout for Scarlet Macaws, Montezuma Oropendolas, lizards, and deer.

 Final Thoughts